brunorijsman/yang-tutorial/docs/yanglint.md

 # Yanglint: validating YANG data models

 ## Introduction

 [Yanglint](https://www.mankier.com/1/yanglint)
-is command-line tool for validating and converting YANG schemas and the YANG modeled data.
+is command-line tool for validating and converting YANG schemas and YANG modeled data.
 It is part of the [libyang](https://github.com/CESNET/libyang) open source project and implemented in C.

 ## Install Yanglint

-To install `yanglint` on Ubuntu:
+Install `yang-tools` (which includes `yanglint`).
+On Ubuntu this can be done as follows:

 <pre>
 $ <b>sudo apt install -y yang-tools</b>
 </pre>

 Verify that `yanglint` is properly installed: